a22057916w/archlinux-kde-install-guide/README.md

 ```

-Create the LVM on root and home partition as follow:
+Create the LVM on root and home partitions as following steps:
 ```
 pvcreate /dev/sda3
 pvdisplay